-Itchy skin, or pruritis, can sometimes indicate an underlying condition, such as liver disease.
+Itchy skin, or pruritus, can be a symptom of liver disease.
 However, not everyone with liver disease experiences itching, and the specific causes of this itching are unknown.

 This article looks at the possible causes of itching in people with liver disease and other possible causes of itching.
 We also cover how to treat it and when to speak with a doctor.

 The liver is the body’s largest solid organ.
 It breaks down fats, detoxifies the body, produces cholesterol and proteins, and stores vitamins.

 Some types of liver disease that

 - familial intrahepatic cholestasis